technicat/talkdimsum/README.md

  Swift utilities, dim sum and language support are in the [SwiftSys](https://github.com/technicat/swiftsys) repo.

+ Training data for the dish image recognition is in [DimSumML](https://github.com/technicat/dimsumml)

  Some Gauche Scheme libraries used to check/copy/convert these files are in the [Schematic](https://github.com/technicat/schematic) repo.

 ## Scripts